cireneirbo/demo-dotenv/README.md

 Great!
 Now we have our project ready to code!

 ### Install `dotenv` Library Dependencies
+Before we start installing libraries, let's get our `package.json` file.
+* In the terminal, type:
+	* `npm init`

-Let's go to npm dotenv to find the package and get downloading and usage instructions.
+Let's go to [npm's dotenv page](https://www.npmjs.com/package/dotenv) to find the package and get downloading and usage instructions.

+* In the terminal, type:
-type `npm i dotenv` in the terminal this installs the library so we can use it in our project.
+	* `npm i dotenv`

+This installs the library so we can use it in our project.

 ### Config Dotenv
 Now we need to import it properly.
 If you check the npm site it says we need to do this: